Research & Writing

 Researchers most often want to copy copyrighted works for private study, or to incorporate a work, or portion of a work, into a new work, e.g. a dissertation, an article for publication, or a derivative work based on another person's work.
 There are at least two exceptions to an owner's exclusive rights that allow researchers to use copyrighted works without permission from the copyright owner.

 Libraries frequently make agreements with publishers and database aggregators to license access to electronic full-texts of academic journals and other resources for their campus communities.
 These licenses can limit how materials may be used as well as how they are made accessible to you.
+You can almost always make copies of these materials for your own use, but making copies of these materials (or from these materials) for others is less clearly covered by the license

 A derivative work is a work based upon one or more preexisting works.
 Translations, musical arrangements, dramatizations, fictionalizations, are each examples of derivative works.
 In short, any other form in which an original work may be recast, transformed, or adapted can be considered a derivative work..
 A work consisting of editorial revisions, annotations, elaborations, or other modifications, which, as a whole, represent an original work of authorship, is a "derivative work" (Source: Title 17 U.S.C.
 Section 101).